 II.
 One-Leg Stand

 The One-Leg Stand is the one least effected by this subjectivity.
 Therefore, we can have more confidence in it than the others.
-But the One-Leg Stand test is notoriously inaccurate.
+But the One-Leg Stand test is highly inaccurate.
 Under ideal conditions, it’s little better than flipping a coin in determing BAC.

 It’s essentially worthless in distinguishing between sober people and those with an illegal BAC.
 The federal government conducted a study under ideal conditions.
 It was indoors with a smooth floor, excellent lighting, no distractions, etc. It found that trained officers would have falsely arrested 47% of the sober subjects!